weeberific/IsekaiLoversList/index.md

 *Categories:* Fantasy, Slice of Life, Comedy

-*Description:* After being summoned and finding he only has the unknown ""Online Shopping"" skill, MC is allowed to go as he's deemed not useful, but not everyone agrees
+*Description:* After being summoned and finding he only has the unknown "Online Shopping" skill, MC is allowed to go as he's deemed not useful, but not everyone agrees

 *Comments:* Probably my favorite cooking Isekai, while there's plenty of gushing about food, there's also a good mix of humor and merchant fun